-I know your laundry smalls amazing, but I do not think you realize how many toxins you are putting in your body through your skin by wearing those clothes that have the chemicals from those dryer sheets.
-Your laundry can smell amazing with those chemicals, along with saving you money on drying time with the dryer balls.
+I know your laundry smells amazing using dryer sheets, but I do not think you realize how many toxins you are putting in your body through your skin by wearing those clothes that have all those chemicals from the dryer sheets.
+Your laundry can smell amazing without those chemicals, along with saving you money on drying time with the dryer balls.
 Make a switch with making your own Dryer Sheet or Dryer Wool Balls, and have several different scents along with another layer of disinfectant.

-You make make your own dryer sheets.
-These will not help you on your drying time like the dryer balls, but they will be natural and toxin free and the best part is you can keep re-using them!
-You can also add dryer balls for the drying time.
-For a large load use 6 balls.
+You make your own dryer sheets.
+These will not help you on your drying time like the dryer balls, but they will be natural and toxin free.
+The best part is you can keep reusing them!

 - 1/2 cup of vinegar

-- 8 drops melaleuca or other essential oil
+- 8 drops tea tree essential oil or other essential oil

 - Sealable glass container